Liberals revive bill to outlaw conversion therapy

 The government had previously introduced the legislation in March, just before Parliament shut down due to the COVID-19 pandemic, and then their decision to prorogue in August erased the bill from the House of Commons agenda.

-Diversity Minister Bardish Chagger, who put the bill forward in the House of Commons Thursday, said choosing to reintroduce the effort to ban so-called conversion therapy just days into the new parliamentary session sends a strong signal.
+Diversity Minister Bardish Chagger said choosing to reintroduce an effort to ban so-called conversion therapy just days into the new parliamentary session sends a strong signal.

 She called conversion therapy destructive, harmful and deadly

-"On this side of the House we focus on advancing and protecting LGBTQ2 rights," she said.
+"On this side of the House we focus on advancing and protecting LGBTQ2 rights," she told the House of Commons Thursday.

-The NDP had backed the previous bill and suggested Thursday it would support this one as well, ensuring its passage through the House of Commons, whenever that may be.
+The NDP had backed the previous bill.
+They suggested Thursday they would support this one as well, ensuring its passage through the House of Commons.

 "Attempting to change a person's sexual orientation or gender identity is impossible and the attempts themselves do great harm to those fearing or already suffering from rejection by family, friends and their community," NDP MP Randall Garrison said in the House of Commons.